CTLT

 Required Qualifications

-• A tenured faculty member at Cal Poly.
+• Tenured faculty member at Cal Poly.

 Desired Qualifications